 Including your siblings in your big day is a great way to start when choosing your bridesmaids.

-If you have younger siblings, you may give them the role of junior bridesmaids, flower girls, or ring bearers.
+If you have younger siblings, you may give them the role of junior bridesmaids, flower girls, or ring bearers, or an honorary bridesmaid role.

 Duties required of a bridesmaid